Emmy Noether: Physics

 For illustration, if a physical system behaves the same, regardless of how it is oriented in space, the physical laws that govern it are rotationally symmetric; from this symmetry, Noether's theorem shows the angular momentum of the system must be conserved.
 The physical system itself need not be symmetric; a jagged asteroid tumbling in space conserves angular momentum despite its asymmetry.
 Rather, the symmetry of the physical laws governing the system is responsible for the conservation law.
-As another example, if a physical experiment has the same outcome at any place and at any time, then its laws are symmetric under continuous translations in space and time; by Noether's theorem, these symmetries account for the conservation laws of linear momentum and energy within this system, respectively.
+As another example, if a physical experiment works the same way at any place and at any time, then its laws are symmetric under continuous translations in space and time; by Noether's theorem, these symmetries account for the conservation laws of linear momentum and energy within this system, respectively.

-Noether's theorem has become a fundamental tool of modern theoretical physics, both because of the insight it gives into conservation laws, and also, as a practical calculation tool.
+At the time, physicists were not familiar with Sophus Lie's theory of continuous groups, on which Noether had built.
+Many physicists first learned of Noether's theorem from an article by Edward Lee Hill that presented only a special case of it.
+Consequently, the full scope of her result was not immediately appreciated.
+During the latter half of the 20th century, Noether's theorem became a fundamental tool of modern theoretical physics, because of the insight it gives into conservation laws, and also as a practical calculation tool.
 Her theorem allows researchers to determine the conserved quantities from the observed symmetries of a physical system.
 Conversely, it facilitates the description of a physical system based on classes of hypothetical physical laws.
 For illustration, suppose that a new physical phenomenon is discovered.
-Noether's theorem provides a test for theoretical models of the phenomenon:If the theory has a continuous symmetry, then Noether's theorem guarantees that the theory has a conserved quantity, and for the theory to be correct, this conservation must be observable in experiments.
+Noether's theorem provides a test for theoretical models of the phenomenon: If the theory has a continuous symmetry, then Noether's theorem guarantees that the theory has a conserved quantity, and for the theory to be correct, this conservation must be observable in experiments.